nine7nine/Xenomai-Archlinux/README.md

 That all said, you should still be reading through the documentation, as there is important information.
 For example, there are a number of different kernel parameters, etc; https://xenomai.org/installing-xenomai-3-x/

-# xenomai-cobalt
+# Xenomai-cobalt

 source package to build Xenomai userspace for Cobalt Core: dual-kernel configurations.
-This package builds both x86_64 / i686 versions of xenomai. (for use on multilib/x86_64 systems)...
+This package builds both x86_64 / i686 versions of xenomai-cobalt/userspace. (for use on multilib/x86_64 systems).
+Xenomai userspace/libraries will be installed into;

+/usr/xenomai64
+/usr/xenomai32

+You will likely want to adjust your PATH, for the /bin && /demo folders.

 You likely may want to read through the documentation, as this is a basic installation and you may want to tweak the package to your own requirements.
 Docs; https://xenomai.org/installing-xenomai-3-x/

 NOTE: This packages depends on linux-xenomai and is useless without it.

-# xenomai-mercury
+# Xenomai-mercury

 source package to build Xenomai userspace for Mercury Core: PREEMPT_RT_FULL configurations.
 Mercury/Xenomai only requires a -rt kernel and doesn't patch the linux kernel for xenomai support.
 Use it with any PREEMPT_RT_FULL kernel (linux-rt in AUR).
-This package builds both x86_64 / i686 versions of xenomai. (for use on multilib/x86_64 systems).
+This package builds both x86_64 / i686 versions of xenomai-mercury/userspace. (for use on multilib/x86_64 systems).
+Xenomai userspace/libraries will be installed into;

+/usr/xenomai64
+/usr/xenomai32

+You will likely want to adjust your PATH, for the /bin && /demo folders.

 NOTE: Do not use linux-xenomai with xenomai-mercury! ~ Instead, you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
 Basically, any PREEMPT_RT_FULL kernel.

+FINAL NOTE: My packages will conflict with each other, meaning; You either use 'mercury' or 'cobalt', not both.
+Also, I am not likely to provide any support in using Xenomai, as I am just experimenting with it - but had noticed that it isn't apckaged for Archlinux...
+Therefore, I decided to package it and have it available to someone who might stumble upon it! ;-)